MrunalRana/A03/README.md

 Fetch : downloads commits, files, and refs from a remote repository into your local repo.

 Remote : all team members use to exchange their changes.
-In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.